ASCOMInitiative/AlpycaDevice/docs/source/roadmap.rst

 It sets the ``Response.text`` to the above Alpaca JSON, and returns to Falcon, which returns the JSON as the HTTP body with a ``200 OK`` status.
 Note that any Alpaca request which gets to the responder always returns with an HTTP ``200 OK`` status, even though the response might be an Alpaca exception like this.

 .. tip::

-    You can supply your own error message as an optional parameter to any of the Alpaca exception classes.
+    You should supply your own error message as an optional parameter to any of the Alpaca exception classes.
 You should try to help the client app and its user by providing specifics about the error, and even perhaps a suggestion on how to fix the problem.